bckim92/2017f-nlp-talk/slides/main.md

 ## Corpus - `nltk.corpus` module

-For example, to read a list of the words in the Brownn Corpus, use `nltk.corpus.brown.words()`
+For example, to read a list of the words in the Brown Corpus, use `nltk.corpus.brown.words()`

 ```python
 >>> from nltk.corpus import brown